ucb-stat133/stat133-spring-2018/syllabus/policies.md

 - If you don't enter a proper grade by this deadline, you are giving yourself a zero on that assignment.
 - We will review your grade and adjust it if necessary.
 - Merely doing the homework is not enough, you must do the homework; submit it in on time; read the solutions; do the self-grade; and turn it in on time.
 Unless all of these steps are done, you will get a zero for that assignment.

+### Piazza

+- We will use Piazza as a Q&A forum (and for some official announcements).
+- If you have questions about anything related to the course, please post them on Piazza rather than emailing the instructor or GSIs.
+- Please do not post anything resembling a solution to a homework problem before it's due.
+If in doubt, you should make your post private (visible to instructors only).
+- See the [Piazza Etiquette](piazza.md) section for more on using Piazza.